 Entrants must be a current Member of a Pony Club Branch or Centre in the United Kingdom.

-The drawing or painting should have a title suggested by this year's theme of "Wild and Wonderful".
+The drawing or painting should have a title suggested by this year's theme of "Heritage through Horsemanship".
 It should be a personal memory or idea, and if needed, references should be taken from your own or your family's collection of photos, and not from a magazine or published professional material (i.e. when the copyright for the image belongs to someone else.)
 The judges will be looking for a well thought out, well painted or drawn picture that successfully conveys the idea being pictured.
 They will be looking for originality, a flair for colour or drawing, and good use of materials.

 The subject of the work must be equestrian-related.